 However if you have reason to believe the employee is taking time when there isn’t a genuine emergency, or has other options but is choosing not to use them, you can raise your concerns.

 A frequent example of this is where one partner earns more than the other, so the couple between them decide that the higher earners job is “more important”, and leave the lower earner to take all the dependants leave.
 Needless to say, that often means women take more leave than men.

 But obviously the burden isn’t falling just on the employee, it’s falling on the employer as well, and just because your employee may earn less than their partner, doesn’t mean you as the employer should take a higher burden in relation to emergency time off.
 So if you think that is happening, it’s fine to raise it.

 What happens if they can’t make alternative arrangements?

 Sometimes it may be that an employee’s child falls ill and they can’t make alternative arrangements for ongoing care once the emergency stage has passed.
-In those circumstances you may want to consider allowing the employee to take unpaid leave or annual leave, but you may wish to satisfy yourself beforehand that the employee had done everything possible, and was ensuring his/her partner was also taking some time off.
+In those circumstances you may want to consider allowing the employee to take unpaid leave or annual leave, but you may wish to satisfy yourself beforehand that the employee had done everything possible, and was ensuring their partner was also taking some time off if applicable.

 Similarly, although it’s reasonable to expect both parents’ employers to take a fair share of the burden of absence, sometimes this just isn’t realistic.
 If your employee is a single parent and the other parent isn’t around, and there is no extended family, with the best will in the world they are going to have to shoulder it all, so you’d want to be more understanding in those circumstances.